sachie026/cbh-refactoring/Refactoring.md

 You will be graded on the exhaustiveness and quality of your unit tests, the depth of your refactor, and the level of insight into your thought process provided by the written explanation.

 ## Your Explanation Here

+- No need to set 'candidate = TRIVIAL_PARTITION_KEY' manually inside else part, we can just move it to return statement and return it conditionally at the end.
+- Changed the variable TRIVIAL_PARTITION_KEY to meaningful name.
+- Function input variable name changed to partition, because we are passing the useful partition(not any random event) and then doing the further operation on the key.
+- Candidate variable name was a confusing one and so I have replaced it with "partitionKeyOutput".
+- Added a few jest tests that covers almost all the use cases for the function.